Pink (2016 film): Plot

 In the courtroom, Rajveer's lawyer, Prashant Mehra, presents the following version of events: Rajveer and his friends meet Minal and her friends at a rock concert.
 They invite the women for dinner at a resort, where they have drinks.
 The women provoke the men, become intimate, and thereafter demand money, all signs indicating that they are prostitutes.
-Rajveer refuses to pay and an enraged Minal hits him on the head with a bottle and flees.
-Prashant's argument focuses on the poor moral character of the women.
-He attacks the fact that Minal has family in Delhi but chooses to live alone.
+Rajveer refuses to pay, and an enraged Minal hits him on the head with a bottle and flees.
+Prashant's story tries to portray the women as having a poor moral character.
+He highlights the fact that Minal has family in Delhi but chooses to live away from them.

-Minal and her friends' statement is this: The men tried to sexually assault them.
-Rajveer tried to rape Minal, and she attacked him with the bottle in self-defense.
-Deepak's argument focuses on the issue of consent and a woman's right to say no. A series of chilling courtroom arguments ensues in the following days.
-Toward the end of the trial, Rajveer becomes enraged and, provoked by Deepak, reveals the truth, stating that the women “got what they deserved”.
+Minal and her friends present the following version of events: The men tried to sexually assault them.
+Rajveer tried to rape Minal, and she attacked him with a bottle in self-defense.
+Deepak's argument focuses on the issue of consent and a woman's right to say no. A series of chilling courtroom arguments ensued in the following days.
+Toward the end of the trial, Rajveer becomes enraged during questioning and, provoked by Deepak, reveals the truth, calling the women derogatory names and stating that they "got what they deserved" after agreeing to have dinner and drinks with strangers on a night out.

-Deepak criticizes the regressed views of the society where women are stereotyped as prostitutes if they come home late, move out, want to be independent, drink and so on, but none of these apply to men.
-He closes with the fact that his client said “NO”.
-No means no, and does not require further explanation.
-The women are acquitted while Rajveer, Ankit, and Raunak are charged, with their sentences pending.
+Deepak criticises the regressive views of society, where women are stereotyped as characterless if they come home late, move out, want to be independent, drink alcohol, and so on, but none of these constraints apply to men, and they are only treated as victims after they've been assaulted and killed.
+He closes with the fact that his client said, "No." No means no, and does not require further explanation.

+The women are acquitted while Rajveer, Ankit, and Raunak are arrested and charged, with a new court date set to determine their prison sentences.
 Vishwajyoti is let off with a warning.
-The end credits scene reveal what actually happened: the men systematically isolated the women and Rajveer tried to force himself on Minal, who then attacked him with a bottle to his head in self defense.
+The end credits scene confirm Minal's story is what actually happened: the men systematically isolated the women and Rajveer tried to force himself on Minal, who then attacked him with a bottle to his head in self-defence.